 Why should we add Manuka honey to our coffee?

-Adding Manuka or any other type of Honey can be a great option in coffee.
-Honey adds sweetness and a unique taste to coffee.
 Especially if you don’t want the sugar to be added to your coffee, replace it with Manuka or any other type of Honey in your coffee.

 Coffee naturally has a strong bitter taste, and this honey has a sweet flavor, making it a unique combination.
 However, adding Manuka honey to coffee is quite an expensive choice compared to sugar.

 Even though this honey is an amazing choice, adding it to hot coffee is not recommended.
 Honey doesn’t go well in hot water or coffee, so it is better to use it in cold coffee.
-Alternatively, you can make hot coffee, make it cold, and then add Honey.

 Check how to make a Nutella latte.